MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql.md

 #### Key authentication

 **Account key**: Specify the account key of your Azure Cosmos DB.
-Go to your Azure Cosmos DB for NOSQL account interface, browse to **Account key** section and get your account key.
+Go to your Azure Cosmos DB for NOSQL account interface, browse to **Keys** section and get your account key.

 :::image type="content" source="media/connector-cosmosdbnosql/key-authentication.png" alt-text="Screenshot showing that key authentication method of Cosmos DB for NOSQL":::